Beijing

 Avoiding scams and fakes

 All official taxis have license plates beginning with the letter "B", as in "京B".
 "Pirate cabs" may look like taxis but their license plates will start with letters other than B. It's nearly imfeasible to hail a pirate cab on the streets; they generally hang out around tourist sights like the Great Wall and the Summer Palace or around subway stops.
-Pirate cabs will charge you a higher fee for the journey, unless you are a good bargainer, know where you are going and know what the right fare should be.
+Pirate cabs will charge you a higher fee for journey, unless you are a good bargainer, know where you are going and know what the right fare should be.
 Sometimes they drop foreign tourists in wrong places.
 In some extreme cases and the driver may even take them to the nationside and rob them.
 If you find you hired a fake taxi and are overcharged, don't argue if you are alone, pay the driver and remember the car's license plate number and then call police later.

-How to travel to Beijing by car
+Travel to Beijing by car

 Driving in Beijing can be quite complicated with seemingly perpetual traffic jams.
 Many hotels rent cars that come with drivers for up to ¥2,000 per day.
 Public transport or taxis will get you to most of the main tourist sites and therefore renting a vehicle is not often required at all.